 PEBA Requests to Conduct Independent Capacity Simulation Models.
 PEBA may conduct independent capacity simulation models and, if PEBA so elects, the Contractor will provide all necessary support for that process by supplying information and tools sufficient to support system Benchmark Testing and Capacity Evaluations as described in the following paragraphs.

 Benchmark Tests.
 To determine the growth and reliability of the System, the Contractor will design and perform benchmark tests.
 The benchmark will be designed to produce information that supports projections of system performance characteristics and capacity projections of the System under full operations for the contract life following implementation.
-The benchmark will also address stress tests at each level of technology employed by the System.
+The benchmark will address stress testing across all levels of technology employed by the System.
 A capacity simulation and benchmark report documenting the projections will be submitted to PEBA for review and approval.

 Capacity Evaluation Reporting.
 The Contractor will prepare interim and final Capacity Evaluation Reports that document, in detail, the results of the tests and recommendations for resolving any problems, as outlined in the Capacity Analysis and Evaluation Plan.
 The Contractor will provide detailed documentation demonstrating how the required response time will be achieved by the Application.
 A basis for all calculations and assumptions are to be shown.
 At a minimum, the documentation will show line speeds, devices supported per circuit and per location, routing, average and peak traffic load, and average and worst case response times.
 The Contractor will provide to PEBA all information about the impact of Application solutions, including, but not limited to, additional memory.

+Performance Credits.
+Performance credits assessed under this Section 3.18 will be PEBA’s sole and exclusive remedy, and the sole and exclusive obligation of Contractor, in relation to a failure to meet the applicable Service Level.
+In no event will Contractor’s total aggregate liability for all Performance credits assessed under this Section 3.18 in a given month exceed ten percent (10%) of that month’s charges for the Maintenance and Support Services.
+Contractor shall be excused of any failure to meet a Service Level, and shall not owe any Liquidated Damages, if Contractor is not the sole causes of failure.
+For illustrative purposes only, examples of when Contractor will be excused pursuant to the foregoing sentence include failures to meet Service Levels caused in whole or in part by: (i) the act or omission of or delays caused by the PEBA, its subcontractors, suppliers, contractors, vendors (other than Contractor) or third parties, (ii) problems with hardware, software, systems, connectivity, equipment, environment, networks, systems, databases, or other items or materials that are not the responsibility of Contractor, or Contractor’s contractors; (iii) circumstances or matters that are excluded from Contractor’s responsibility under the contract; or (iv) circumstances that are outside of the reasonable control of Contractor (such as the occurrence of a force majeure).